xiaoronglv/xiaoronglv.github.io/_posts/2014-06-01-how-sidekiq-schedule-delay-jobs.md

 Wait!

-What’s the fucking information of `1 hour`?
+What’s the fucking information of 1 hour?

 The delay time has been discarded?